A camera with a rapid burst rate is a great advantage when photographing wildlife, especially if you’re looking to capture action and behaviour.

 For me it is not about keeping your finger continuously on the shutter.
 Instead, it’s more about being able to take seven or eight photographs in a fraction of a second.

 Fieldcraft still has a vital role to play, far more than a ‘spray and pray’ approach.
 Be observant and aware of your surroundings.
 If you’re able to see other species as they approach your subject or know about their behavioural habits, this helps you to predict their behaviour.
 This is when you engage your camera’s burst mode, when you know the action is imminent.

 When two Bee-eaters are perched, the arrival of a third almost guarantees conflict!
 Fujifilm X-H1 & 100-400mm 1.4x t/c (1/1300, f/9, ISO1600, 560mm)

 The action towards the end of the Great Crested Grebe’s elaborate courtship ritual.
 Fujifilm X-H1 & 100-400mm 1.4x t/c (1/1250, f/8, ISO320, 560mm)

 Golden Eagle closes its nictitating membrane (3rd eyelid) in torrential hail and rain.
 Fujifilm X-H1 & 100-400mm (1/35, f/8, ISO400, 335mm)

 Using a high frame rate like this isn’t about random ‘spray and pray machine gunning photography’ and hoping for the best.
-It is about being able to target a burst of photographs of 5-6 frames in a very short space of time to increase our chances of capturing behaviour that sometimes our own eyes may not even see nor our brain can register.
+It is about using fieldcraft and being able to target a burst of photographs of 7-8 frames in a very short space of time to increase our chances of capturing behaviour that often, our own eyes may not even see or our brain will register.